 Epidemic pleurodynia may occur at any age but is most common among children.
 Severe, frequently intermittent, often pleuritic pain begins suddenly in the epigastrium, abdomen, or lower anterior chest, with fever and often headache, sore throat, and malaise.
 The involved truncal muscles may become swollen and tender.
 Symptoms usually subside in 2 to 4 days but may recur within a few days and persist or recur for several weeks.
-Up to 5% of cases are complicated by aseptic meningitis, orchitis, and, less commonly, myopericarditis.
+Cases are infrequently complicated by aseptic meningitis, orchitis, and, less commonly, myopericarditis.
 After recovery, subsequent infection with another group B coxsackievirus is possible.

 Diagnosis may be obvious in a child who has unexplained severe pleuritic or abdominal pain during an epidemic.
 However, in other situations, symptoms may be hard to distinguish from those due to other conditions that cause chest or abdominal pain.

-Laboratory diagnosis is not routinely necessary; it consists of isolating the virus in a throat or stool culture or, less commonly, demonstrating seroconversion.
+Laboratory diagnosis is not routinely necessary; it consists of detecting the virus in a throat or stool sample or, less commonly, demonstrating seroconversion.